-I was born in Turin (Italy) about 24 Martian years ago.
-I did all my studies up to the PhD in Turin, developing a general interest in physics and a specific, longstanding interest in fluid dynamics.
-My PhD research was focused on the emergence of coherent vortices in turbulent fluid flows, using both numerical simulations and laboratory experiments.
-I was then offered a postdoc position at the University of Oxford (UK) to study the climate and weather on Mars by means of data assimilation of satellite observations into a Mars global climate model.
-My research focus was on dust storms and their relation to global dynamics.
-Since then I have mainly worked on the atmosphere of Mars, but maintained a keen interest in doing research on atmospheric vortices, such as those located at the polar regions of Mars, Venus, Saturn, and our own Earth (the so-called "polar vortices").
+I was born in Turin (Italy) 25 Martian years ago.
+I did all my studies up to the PhD in Turin, developing a general interest in physics, and a specific interest in fluid dynamics.
+My PhD research focused on the emergence of coherent vortices in turbulent fluid flows, using both numerical simulations and laboratory experiments.
+I then left Italy to do postdocs at the University of Oxford (UK), The Open University in Milton Keynes (UK), and the Université Pierre et Marie Curie -now Sorbonne Université- in Paris (France).
+My focus as a postdoc researcher moved from fundamental fluid dynamics to the study of the climate and weather on Mars, by means of satellite data analysis, and data assimilation into a Mars global climate model.
+Since then I have mainly been working on the atmosphere of Mars, specializing on the investigation of dust storms, polar vortices, and their relation to the global dynamics.

 I started working at the Space Science Institute in late 2013.
 I was the PI on three NASA grants related to the atmosphere of Mars.
 The first two were oriented towards research and dataset production.
 The last one of these involved developing a mission concept to fly a SmallSat-class satellite to the Red Planet, in order to monitor the weather from the vantage point of a Mars-stationary orbit (also called "areostationary" orbit, equivalent to a geostationary orbit for the Earth).
 In parallel with my research interests, throughout my career I also developed strong interests in education (both formal and informal), outreach, and entrepreneurship.